About Me and this Site

 I went to Florida Atlantic University for my undergraduate education, finishing with an unusual combination of BS degrees in Mechanical Engineering and Electrical Engineering ("like oil and water" said one advisor).
 My senior project, The Pipe Crawler, combined these fields in a satisfying way.

-At present, I work as an electrical engineer at CBM of America in Deerfield Beach, Florida, for which I design and support telecommunications hardware for Verizon and other clients.
+At present, I work as a R&D engineer at CBM of America in Deerfield Beach, Florida, for which I design and support telecommunications hardware for Verizon and other clients.

-You may want to read my résumé in HTML or PDF form.
+You may want to read my résumé; this one is in PDF form.

 Other Sites